PECE-project/drupal-pece/README.md

 ## Deployment

-Deploy to https://demo-pece.agaric.coop/ using Drutopia hosting.
+Deployed to https://demo-pece.agaric.coop/ using Drutopia hosting.

+See [DEPLOYMENT.md](DEPLOYMENT.md) for more about deploying.

 ## License